Nature and Geometry in the Park

 10 minutes

-For Greene Park was originally the site of forts.
-It was designated a park in 1847, which was the first one in Brooklyn.
-In 1896, Frederick Law Olmsted and Calvert Vaux prepared a plan for the redesign of the park.
-Fort Greene Park is a vibrant recreation space for the community in Downtown Brooklyn.
+Fort Greene Park was originally the site of a fortification built for the Revolutionary War.
+After it was designated as a park in 1847, it was redesigned by Frederick Law Olmsted and Calvert Vaux.
+Fort Greene Park is a vibrant recreation space for the community in Downtown Brooklyn today.

 Case 3: WNYC Transmitter Park